Universal Translation Services

 1. Backlight

 Sublight is not technically a subtitle editor.
 However, you cannot edit subtitles manually.
 It is a tool to find and download subtitle files.
-But if you have trouble syncing subtitles, then there’s a better way around this than downloading new subtitle files that are perfect for your video file.
+But if you have trouble syncing subtitles, there’s a better way around this than downloading new subtitles that are perfect for your video file.
 Sublight lets you drag and drop movie files into the application and provide automatic captions.
 It will then scan multiple databases and display a range of matching synced subtitle sets.
 You can then save them to your computer.
 Sublight is very easy to use, and its extensive file database can be used to fix many subtitle sync issues.

 2. Egisub

-Aegisub is another automatic captions generating tool with an excellent interface.
+Aegisub is another automatic captions-generating tool with an excellent interface.
 Subtitles, video player, and sound waves make up Aegisub’s GUI.
 One of the handy features of this subtitle app is the live update preview.
 When you edit your subtitles, the player panel shows you exactly how they will look in your movie.
 Movie Player will launch any movie file that Windows Media Player can launch.
 Aegisub subtitle editing app supports a wide range of automatic captions files and has many style options.
 This tool is most commonly used to translate a video with one spoken language and a second language’s text.

 3. Subtitle Creator